Body

 Need more information?
 The answers to many common Running Start questions can be found here.

-Students enrolled at a Washington State public high school with junior or senior standing.
-You must also show eligibility for either college-level English or college-level math.
+Students enrolled at a Washington State public high school with 11th or 12th grade standing who can show eligibility for college-level English or math.

 New Students